Peyman-Borhani/Dash-Maxima/README.md

-## A Dashboard Showcase using some hot Libs template using Svelte5 Runes
+## A Dashboard component template template using Svelte5 Runes and other best Libs

+- Shadcn-svelte Dashboard on steroids, coded from start into resusable components.
+- Compared to Shadcn sample: X times more refined, responsive as reusable components.
+- Improved styles, UI, CSS grid, theme, dynamic responsive sizing, functions...
+- Extend it to your business data/functions for an interactive dynamic Dash panel.
+- Or request my services to make your desired integration...

+### Features

-- Setup various top Libs to work together on svelte 5.
+- Set of various top Libs to work together using svelte 5.
-- Libs: Shadcn-svelte - BitsUI - Formsnap - Unplugin-icons - Runed.
+- Libs: Shadcn-svelte - BitsUI - Unplugin-icons - tailwind CSS - Runed...
-- A ready template to reuse, save time on setup, config...
+- A ready template to reuse, save time on setup, config, customizing...
-- Replaced icons lib: lucid-svelte with unplugin-icons.
+- Replaced icons lib: lucid-svelte with unplugin-icons, now can use any icon sets.
 - Update examples. improvements + new icons + runes + runed.

-- Compared to Shadcn Dashboard: UI, design, functions, reusabile and interactive.
-- A Dashboard sample showcase: this preview version improves over the original example.
-- Extend to connect it to your business data/functions for an interactive dynamic ui panel. (or request my services to do it for you...)

 ---

 ## Project Setup

-Download the repo, modify config files if needed, (add/remove extras..)  then:
+Download the repo, modify config files if needed, (add/remove extras..)
+then:

 ```bash
 pnpm install
 pnpm run dev
 ```

 For more details and customization check specific library docs(Shadcn-svelte,...)
 That's it, the rest is Svelte.dev guide...

 ## Create a new svelte project
 ```bash